TikhonMcGill/web-programming-tm/README.md

-# web-programming-tm
-Tikhon McGill's Web Programming Repository for F28WP
+# Tikhon McGill's Repository for F28WP

+##Description

+This repository contains HTML, CSS and PNG files which are resources for a simple webpage to demonstrate GitHub capabilities.